 Retail price: ¥1,512

-For more than three decades and to this day, Katsuhiro Otomo has created a vast work in the fields of manga, animation, illustration and film.
+For over five decades and to this day, Katsuhiro Otomo has created a vast work in the fields of manga, animation, illustration and film.
 Otomo's world-renown came in the late 80's with the worldwide release of his manga AKIRA and the homonym animation film that he directed.
 Despite the international success of AKIRA, today few of Otomo's previous manga works and illustration books have been published outside Japan, remaining unknown for a big audience that we believe would probably love to know more about his artistic trajectory.

 With this chronology we want to establish a timeline of Otomo's works as a manga artist, illustrator and director as well as highlight the release of the many books and diverse media related to his works and projects.
 The goal of this chronology is none other than providing a comprehensive timeline of the published works of Katsuhiro Otomo and present an extensive view of his creative work.